pongib/365DaysOfLearning/README.md

 **TIL**: Do first pratice exam on google official.
 I got 22/30 on this [link](https://docs.google.com/forms/d/e/1FAIpQLSfkWEzBCP0wQ09ZuFm7G2_4qtkYbfmk_0getojdnPdCYmq37Q/viewscore?viewscore=AE0zAgA_0OFhTQQZ0JJSpGQsb2ZLyt7XnWDl7_b7N_G80UWQ2N6Y9O85sQnypSgxvn1-8Gs) and lost 30$ on Toreba and got nothing but learn how to win ball crane.

 **Thoughts**: Mostly I fail on thing I don't know and can't understand question well enough.
 Practice exam is hard that normal and make me read it very long time.
 I need to improve on speed will try to do more.

+## Day 32: Feb 2, 2020

+**TIL**: Review my last exam and explain why I go wrong also go right.
+I learn

+* Analytic function on BQ.
+Its concept and function example LAG, LEAD, ROW_NUMBER, PARTITION.
+* MID for google graph api.
+* BQ default encoding is UTF-8.
+* Text to speech api and synthesis option with normal and waveform and SSML for customize synthesis.
+* NLP feature.
+* Sync and async for Speech to text.
+* BQ maximun 1 parition and 4 clustering per table.

+**Thoughts**: I learn a lot form my mistake and it take me a lot of focus and time for it.
+If I do another exam it will repeat this cycle, I hope next time I will have more speed on this.